Querying Your Repo Like a Database

 Content links: 75 series-sibling pairs detected

-the schema
+how is the SQLite schema structured?

 nine tables. each one indexes a different content type.

-content — the core table. every draft and final across all platforms. fields include platform, stage, title, slug, date, pillar, arc, series, word count. metadata is parsed from two formats: blockquote syntax (> **Key**: Value) for most platforms, YAML frontmatter for website posts.
+content: the core table. every draft and final across all platforms. fields include platform, stage, title, slug, date, pillar, arc, series, word count. metadata is parsed from two formats: blockquote syntax (> **Key**: Value) for most platforms, YAML frontmatter for website posts.

-daily_logs — performance metrics from the daily tracker. output score, letter grade, word count, shipped count, agent cost, ROI multiplier, commits.
+daily_logs: performance metrics from the daily tracker. output score, letter grade, word count, shipped count, agent cost, ROI multiplier, commits.

-sessions — context handoff history. this table is append-only and survives index rebuilds. every other table gets dropped and recreated. sessions persist because they're historical records, not derived data.
+sessions: context handoff history. this table is append-only and survives index rebuilds. every other table gets dropped and recreated. sessions persist because they're historical records, not derived data.

-skills — the Claude and Cursor skill registry.
+skills: the Claude and Cursor skill registry.
 54 skills indexed with name, description, file path, category.

-content_links — the relationship graph. two link types: series_sibling (same date and slug across platforms, detected automatically) and cross_platform_note (explicit references parsed from Cross-Platform Notes sections).
+content_links: the relationship graph. two link types: series_sibling (same date and slug across platforms, detected automatically) and cross_platform_note (explicit references parsed from Cross-Platform Notes sections).

-assets — 522 visual assets across the progression system. tier avatars, class badges, tool icons, Nio variants, sprite sheets. filename patterns get parsed into structured data: tier-3-idle-256.gif becomes asset_type=tier, tier=3, variant=idle, size_px=256.
+assets: 522 visual assets across the progression system. tier avatars, class badges, tool icons, Nio variants, sprite sheets. filename patterns get parsed into structured data: tier-3-idle-256.gif becomes asset_type=tier, tier=3, variant=idle, size_px=256.

-videos — video file catalog with brand, aspect ratio, format, deployment status.
+videos: video file catalog with brand, aspect ratio, format, deployment status.

-thumbnails — thumbnail inventory by brand and variant.
+thumbnails: thumbnail inventory by brand and variant.

 scripts/query_index.py is the read-only interface. eight subcommands with filtering.